Image viewer measurement tools

 The Image viewer includes tools for finding locations in an image, as well as making measurements and viewing elevation profiles on images with stereo data.

 For single frame images (not mosaics), location, distance, and profile tools are available for images with associated XYZ data.
-Currently, only some MSL Hazcam and Navcam and MER Hazcam, Navcam, and Pancam images fall into this category.
+Currently, only some MSL Hazcam and Navcam; MER Hazcam, Navcam, and Pancam; and Phoenix SSI images fall into this category.

 Mosaics from the MSL Curiosity rover archive with stereo sources (most Navcam mosaics) support location and distance tools.

 Selecting a measurement tool